Keeping your audience interested and involved is key to long-term success. One of the most effective ways to maintain that connection? Newsletters.

 Leverage industry experts, influencers, or thought leaders by featuring exclusive interviews in your newsletter.
 These insights give subscribers valuable knowledge while positioning your brand as well-connected and credible.

-The format can be a written Q&A, a recorded podcast, or a summarized discussion with key takeaways.
+The format can be a written Q&A, a recorded podcast, a podcast episode featuring the expert interview, or a summarized discussion with key takeaways.

 5. Book or Resource Recommendations